Medhat16/Algorithms-blog/reduce.md

 any() # reduce(lambda x, y: x or  y) checks if any element in the list represents a Truthy value all() # reduce(lambda x, y: x and  y) checks if all the elements in the list represent Truthy values
 ```
-note that: you can do all of the previous functions in the form of raw `for loops`, we will discuss why it's bad to write raw loops in another time.
+note that: you can do all of the previous functions in the form of raw `for loops`, we will discuss why it's bad to write raw loops at another time.

 ### 3. Consistency of naming across languages